Banaue Rice Terraces Tour Without a Guide

-Our sleep was cut short after only a few hours, when the sound of horns and festivities woke us up and we rushed out to see what was happening.
-We were told that it was the third day of an important festival taking place in Ifugao and that we were very lucky to witness it.
+Our sleep was cut short after only a few hours, when the sound of horns and festivities rudely woke us up and we rushed out to see what was happening.
+We were told that it was the third day of an important festival taking place in Ifugao and that we were very lucky to be here during this time of year to witness it!
+We were delighted to realise that this would allow us to experience other activities in the area besides the Banaue rice terraces tour, and that our accommodation in Banaue was perfectly situated so that we could observe the festivities from our balcony !

 Book your Bus or Ferry tickets in the Philippines online with 12Go Asia